cywang117/dnd/Social-Contract.md

 Trust is based on honesty, which is undermined by cheating or lying as a player (not necessarily as a character).

 ## Campaign
-- Biweekly (every two weeks), on Sunday, 10AM PST / 6PM PST, <= 3 hours
+- Biweekly (every two weeks), on Sunday, 10AM PST / 6PM GMT, around 3 hours
 - When does the campaign end?
 	- TODO: pending in-person group discussion.
 - [Foundry VTT (Virtual Tabletop)](https://fvtt2.mustachecat.dev) _(Protip: bookmark this page and store your username / password securely!)_